shahrasel/Car-data-reader/Readme.md

 port numbers for containers depending on machine can be updated in the "docker-compose.yml" file in the root directory.

-After setting the environmental variables and port number (if needed), run the following code to build and run the containers.
+After setting the environmental variables and port number (if needed), go into the project folder in bash and run the following code to build and start the containers.

 ```bash
 docker compose --env-file app/.env build && docker compose --env-file app/.env up -d